 Oh and how did that exhaust go?
 Well I didn’t end up doing it until everyone left so that I could concentrate on making it.

-On a perfect Saturday I fired up the old Panhead and got to work tacking it up.
+On a perfect Saturday I fired up the old Panhead, rode down to the workshop and got to work tacking it up.

 But it went really well, DC 30 amps, clinically clean everything, sharp tungsten, purged with argon, the result is a super light and strong exhaust that is set to be a work of art once heat cycled.

-Big thanks to RMIT for the opportunity to complete this job, if your interested in learning fabrication skills sign up to this mailing list and I will give you an email when I have something planned.
+Big thanks to RMIT for the opportunity to complete this job, if your interested in learning fabrication skills with me I offer a host of courses including TIG welding, I would love to guide you through the process.